THE

 Natalie Portman

-But with no job, no money, and suffering with debilitating writer’s block, the burden of raising a family becomes too much.
+But with no job, no money, and suffering with debilitating writer’s block, the burden of raising a family becomes too much for Hollingshead.

-Just in time, Huxley tells him about a mysterious hallucinogen that promises not only creative salvation but a rewiring of the entire soul.
+Just in time, iconic writer Aldous Huxley steps in and tells him about a mysterious hallucinogen that promises, not only creative salvation, but a total rewiring of the soul.

-"I move to the rooftop and all is chaos.
+"I move to the rooftop, and all is chaos.
 Kaleidoscopic images surge powerfully in on me.
-Violent, beautiful.
-And I am seized by a fear of going insane.
+Violent.
+Beautiful.
 My body is strange.
 Numb.
 Lifeless.

 Am I dying?

 The rooftop shifts.
-I balance on the edge of nothingness when lightning strikes.
-A bolt rips through me.
-And all of time collapses in on itself, where the primordial ooze of a childhood crushed by the monstrous fists of my violent alcoholic father grabs me by the throat and throws me off the ledge.
+Clinging to the edge of nothingness, lightning strikes, splitting me open as time collapses.
+From the depths, the primordial ooze of my being surges forth and I am crushed by the monstrous fists of my violent, alcoholic father.
+He grabs me by the throat and hurls me off the ledge.

 I am dead.

-Screaming into the void, woven wings of stardust suddenly catch me.
-And I rise.
-Lifted up.
+Screaming into the void, my ego disintegrates like ash scattered in a cosmic wind.
+Suddenly, woven wings of stardust catch me and lift me up.
 Beyond thought.
-My ego disintegrates.
-Ash scattered in a cosmic wind.
-A heavenly realm delivers me to where the "I" of "me" no longer exists.
+Beyond reality.
+This heavenly realm delivers me to a place of glory.
+Where the "I" of "me" no longer exists.

 One with the Divine.
 One with the Creator.
 One with the Universe.